frodosghost/ConsoleBundle/README.md

 # Manhattan Console Bundle

 ## What
 ConsoleBundle is application setup for ease of starting new project in Symfony2.
-It intergrates the [MopaBootstrapBundle](https://github.com/phiamo/MopaBootstrapBundle) and [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle) is used as a basis for a client control system for the administration backend for websites.

 ## How
 1. Add this bundle to the composer file: